jedkohjk/CareerCoachFuzzer/README.md

 # Career Coach Fuzzer
-A fuzzer for search queries on the Career Coash site.
+A fuzzer for search queries on the Career Coach site.
 This was tested on a Windows laptop.
 ## Pre-requisites
 * Have Google Chrome installed